 You have the right to find out things and share what you think with others, by talking, drawing, writing or in any other way unless it harms or offends other people.
+Article 14

 You have the right to choose your own religion and beliefs.
-Your parents should help you decide what is right and wrong, and what is best for you
+Your parents should help you diside what is right and wrong, and what is best for you

-You have the right to chose your own friends and join or set up groups, as long as it isn't harmful to others
+You have the right to chose your own friends and join or set up groups, as long as it isn't harmful to others.
+You have the right to a good quality education.
+You should be encouraged to go to school to the highest level you can.

 You have the right to privacy.
+Article 17

-You have the right to get information that is important to your well being, from radio, newspaper, books, computers and other sources.
+You have the right to get information that

+is important to your well being, from radio, newspaper, books, computers and other sources.
 Adults should make sure that the information you are getting is not harmful, and help you find and understand the information you need.

-You have the right to be raised by your parent(s) if possible.
+Article 18 You have the right to be raised by your